Caju (footballer, born 1995): APOEL (loan)

 On 22 May 2018, Cypriot side APOEL announced an agreement in principle for the signing of Caju, signing a one-year loan deal with a buyout clause.

 Braga

 On 23 July 2019, Caju signed a four-year contract with Primeira Liga side Braga.

+Aris Limassol

+On 19 June 2022, Caju was announced at Aris Limassol on a two year contract.

 International career

 On 27 November 2014 Caju was called up to the Brazil under-20's, alongside Santos teammates Gabriel and Thiago Maia, for the 2015 South American Youth Football Championship.
 He made his debut for the side on 15 January 2015, starting in a 2–1 win against Chile.